Raiffeisen Bank (Serbia): History

-Though it obtained the operating licence in March 2001, and fully operated since July 2001, the bank officially opened on 12 October 2001 during the Austrian chancellor Wolfgang Schüssel's state visit to Belgrade.
-Its original name was Raiffeisenbank Jugoslavija a.d.
+Raiffeisen Bank obtained the operating licence in March 2001, became fully operational in July 2001, and officially started operations in October 2001 during the Austrian chancellor Wolfgang Schüssel's state visit to Belgrade.
 With a founding capital of €10 million (99% of it belonging to RZB and 1% to Austrian Uniqa Beteiligungs Holding GmbH - insurance company), it became the first 100% foreign-owned bank in then-Federal Republic of Yugoslavia.
 Starting from Belgrade, the bank gradually expanded its network all over Serbia.

-During 2004, the name was changed to Raiffeisen banka a.d.
+By 2005, its market share reached 15.5%, making it Serbia's largest bank by total assets.

-On 5 August 2021, Raiffeisen Bank signed an agreement to acquire 100% of the shares of Crédit Agricole Srbija.
+In 2021, Raiffeisen Bank signed an agreement to acquire 100% of the shares of the Serbian branch of Crédit Agricole.